aliceportes/Bank_Marketing_Campaign/README.md

 The insights from this project help marketing teams decide who to target, when to reach out, and how frequently.
 It reinforces the importance of data-driven strategies in running more effective and engaging campaigns.

-Thank you for checkig out my project!
+Thank you for checking out my project!